Testing Forefront VR with the Sanlaki Elite VR Gunstock: Best Gunstock for Quest 3 FPS Games

 - Zipline gadget

-Does the Sanlaki VR Gunstock Work in Forefront VR?
+Does the Sanlaki Elite VR Gunstock Work in Forefront VR?

-If the locked weapons behave similarly, the gunstock should work great with them too.
-I’ll confirm as I unlock more.
+If the remaining locked weapons behave similarly, the experience should remain consistent as you progress.

-If you're looking for the best VR gunstock for Quest 3, the Sanlaki Elite VR Gunstock is made specifically for VR shooters like this — lightweight, stable, and designed around real gameplay mechanics.
+If you’re looking for the best VR gunstock for Meta Quest shooters, the Sanlaki Elite is designed specifically around real VR FPS gameplay — lightweight, stable, and quick to shoulder.

-Learn more about the Elite VR Gunstock here:
+Learn more about the Sanlaki Elite VR Gunstock:

 https://sanlaki.shop/pages/best-vr-gunstock